aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/print-and-preview/page-setup-and-printing-options/_index.md

 ## **Working with Page and Print Settings**

-For this example, we created a workbook in Microsoft Excel and use Aspose.Cells to set page setup and print options.
+For this example, we created a workbook in Microsoft Excel and used Aspose.Cells to set page setup and print options.

 ### **Using Aspose.Cells to set Page Setup Options**